laspg/SIO221A/README.md

 ### Bia Villas Bôas (avillasboas@ucsd.edu) & Gui Castelão (castelao@ucsd.edu)

-To view an interactive version of the lecture notes, click on the binder icon below (no Python installation required):
+To view an interactive version of the lecture notes, click on the binder icon below (no Python installation required).
+The icon below will launch a Binder for this repository with all required dependencies (note that it might take a few minutes to build).
+The lecture notes will be in `notebooks/lectures`.
+Be aware that changes that you make in the notebook on the Binder server **will not be saved**.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/biavillasboas/SIO221A/master)